Santroller/Santroller/wiring_guides/turntable.md

 ## Wiring Steps (Peripheral, Pi Pico only)
 If you would like your frets to contain LEDs, or want your frets to poll at a different rate to the rest of the turntable, you can use the [Peripheral feature](https://santroller.tangentmc.net/wiring_guides/peripheral.html).
+1. Program a second Pi Pico as a peripheral
+2. Open up the platter on your turntable
+3. Desolder the CLK and DATA from your platter, and solder them to the peripheral pins that you have chosen.
+4. Desolder the 3V3 line from the platter and solder it to VBUS on your peripheral.
+Do the same on the main pico, you should end up with VBUS connected to VBUS via the slip ring and platter connector.
+5. Connect CLK and DATA to pins that support I2C on your peripheral Pico.
+6. Connect 3V3 out to the 3V3 pin on your platter
+7. Disconnect the buttons from the platter, and connect them to digital pins your peripheral Pico.
+8. Connect ground on the peripheral to ground on the platter.
+This should also still be connected to ground on the main Pico.
+9. You can then hook up RGB Leds with the [following guide](https://santroller.tangentmc.net/wiring_guides/leds.html) if desired.
+These can be connected to the peripheral pico to allow putting LEDs in the platter.

 Note: If using peripheral mode, here are the wire color codes and pinouts: